falcosecurity/libs/test/driver_sanity/kernel_compat/README.md

 make driver-sanity-cleanup;
 ```

+### How To Customize Tests?

+There are a few ways to customize the `driver-sanity` test grid:

+- The kernel grid is statically defined in [kernels.txt](kernels.txt).
+However, subsequently everything is auto-discovered based on downloaded kernel packages.
+This means changing the URLs in [kernels.txt](kernels.txt) allows you to customize the entire test suite.
+- In addition, kernel packages are downloaded into `libs/test/driver-sanity/kernel_compat/build/kernels/` or `libs/test/driver-sanity/kernel_compat/build/headers/` -> can purge packages to constraint VM loop as vagrant loop script runs `ls` on these folders ...
+- Want different or more compiler versions?
+Currently supported versions are `gcc-7`, `gcc-8`, `gcc-9`, `gcc-10`, `gcc-11`, `gcc-12`, `gcc-13` (for kmod) and `clang-7`, `clang-8`, `clang-9`, `clang-10`, `clang-11`, `clang-12`, `clang-13`, `clang-14`, `clang-15` (for bpf) -> update input args to Go script within `all_driver_sanity_test_compile.sh` script.
+- Recommended to run target `driver-sanity-cleanup` or performing parts of the cleanups manually when changing a lot of setups.
+- More options and robustness may be added in the future.
+At the moment changing scripts slightly can result in breaking tests.

 ## Support Matrix

 Current virtualization framework of choice is [VirtualBox](https://www.virtualbox.org/wiki/) + [vagrant virtualbox](https://www.vagrantup.com/docs/providers/virtualbox) which at the time of writing does not support emulation.
 Possible alternative framework [libvirt](https://libvirt.org/) + [vagrant libvirt](https://github.com/vagrant-libvirt/vagrant-libvirt) appears less stable at the moment.
 In the future, emulation support is planned, likely native [qemu](https://www.qemu.org/) VMs.
 Options that require a license e.g. `parallels` or `vmware` are not considered at the moment.